 Warranty and return policies

-Razor scooters have a warranty period of 90 days on all parts, although the warranty doesn’t cover wear-and-tear damage.
+Razor scooters have a warranty period of 90 days on all parts, and as usual, the warranty doesn’t cover wear-and-tear damage.

 There is a return period of 30 days for products purchased through the Razor store, and naturally, they have to be unused and in the original package.
 Also, the shipping costs are covered by the consumer in that case.